bmw-software-engineering/lobster/documentation/schemas.md

    "kind"           : "github",
    "gh_root"        : STRING,
    "gh_repo"        : STRING,
-   "commit"         : STRING,
    "filename"       : INTEGER,
-   "line"           : INTEGER or null, "exec_commit_id" : STRING
+   "line"           : INTEGER or null,
+   "commit" : STRING
 }
 ```

 The *gh_root* is the github instance, for example
 `https://github.com`.
 The *gh_repo* is the combination of user and
 repo, for example `bmw-software-engineering/trlc`.
 The *commit* is
-either a SHA or a branch/tag name, for example `main`.
-Finally
+a SHA on which the user had checked out before executing the
+`lobster-online-report` tool.
+Finally,
 *filename* and *line* has the usual meaning.

 #### codebeamer references